Chapter 2: Retirement Programs

 The Vanderbilt Retirement Plan offers a choice of mutual funds.
 The following are selected excerpts and paraphrase from the Vanderbilt University Retirement Plan and the Vanderbilt University Retirement Plan for New Faculty, which set forth the provisions of the retirement plan.

 With the following exceptions (members of the faculty with the prefixes “adjunct,” “adjoint,” “visiting,” or the suffixes “emeritus,” “emerita,” or “in-residence” in their titles or the title “research associate” or “senior research associate”), all full-status members of the faculty, general officers, members of the Executive Administration, and senior exempt staff who do not meet the Internal Revenue Service definition of “highly compensated” employee are eligible at the time of their employment with the University to receive University matching contributions as described below.
 Full-status faculty members with the title of research associate or senior research associate become eligible for the University matching contribution after 12 months of full-time employment.
 Most newly hired faculty will not meet the IRS definition and therefore will be eligible on the date of their employment to receive the University matching contributions.
-Even if a particular faculty member is treated as “highly compensated” under this definition, he or she will be eligible to receive the matching contribution on the first day of the month after the date of completion of 12 months of full-time employment with Vanderbilt.
+Even if a particular faculty member is treated as “highly compensated” under this definition, they/she/he will be eligible to receive the matching contribution on the first day of the month after the date of completion of 12 months of full-time employment with Vanderbilt.

 Under Internal Revenue Service definition, a faculty member is “highly compensated” for a particular calendar year (the “determination year”) if in the year preceding or in the determination year the faculty member received compensation from Vanderbilt in excess of a specified index amount ($110,000 in 2009).
 The gross compensation paid during the determination year is counted.
 Faculty members seeking more specific information regarding their own situations or wishing to review the plan document should contact the Benefits Office of Human Resources.